-Research of the Althaus laboraotry focusses on the molecular physiology of epithelial ion channels and transport proteins in vertebrates.
+Research of the Althaus laboratory focuses on the molecular physiology of epithelial ion channels and transport proteins in vertebrates.
 The work ranges from basic research on the function and regulation of epithelial ion channels and transporters in animals, up to translational aspects in Biomedicine and Pharmacology.
-We are combining electrophysiological techniques for the analysis of single ion channels, cells and epithelial tissues, with molecular biological/biochemical methods and optochemistry.
+We are combining electrophysiological techniques for the analysis of single ion channels, cells, and epithelial tissues, with molecular biological/biochemical methods and photochemistry.

 Molecular ion channel physiology

-Controlling epithelial sodium channels with light using photoswitchable amilorides.
+Controlling epithelial sodium channels with light using photoswitchable amiloride.

 Schönberger M, Althaus M, Fronius M, Clauss W, Trauner D.